fenago/machine-learning/lab_guides/lab_5.md

 **ERROR FUNCTION 1: ABSOLUTE ERROR**

-The absolute error is very similar to the absolute error we defined for linear regression in Chapter 3.
+The absolute error is very similar to the absolute error we defined for linear regression in Lab 3.
 It is the absolute value of the difference of the prediction and the label.
 As we can see, it is large when the prediction is far from the label, and small when they are close.

 **ERROR FUNCTION 2: SQUARE ERROR**